-Overall Score: P - Progressing Well / On Target: The majority of the source protection plan policies have been implemented or are progressing.
+P: Progressing Well/On Target - The majority of the source protection plan policies have been implemented and/or are progressing.

 Following approval of the Source Protection Plans (SPPs) in 2015, the Committee has focused on tasks related to implementation and amendments.
 This includes assessing progress made by stakeholders in implementing the SPP policies, identifying areas for improvement, and overseeing amendments.
-In 2022, consultation was conducted on proposed updates to the SPPs, as per section 36 of the Clean Water Act.
+In 2023, proposed updates to the SPPs, developed per section 36 of the Clean Water Act, were submitted to the province following extensive consultation.
 The Committee was pleased with the positive comments received regarding the proposed policy changes.

 The Source Protection Committee (SPC) for the ABMV Source Protection Region reviewed the recent implementation results, noting that significant progress has been made since the SPPs came into effect in 2015.
-The majority of the SPP policies have been implemented and 99% of significant drinking water threats have been addressed.
-For these reasons, the SPC feels confident in their assessment that implementation of the Source Protection Plans is progressing well.
+All of the policies in the source protection plan are implemented, in progress or require no further action.
+In addition, 100% of significant drinking water threats have been addressed.
+The SPC is pleased to see that these threats are being addressed, and that the objectives of the Clean Water Act are being achieved.
+The SPC feels confident in their assessment that implementation of the Source Protection Plans is 'progressing well / on target'.